michaelalfaro/eeb177-W17.github.io/_posts/2017-01-06-exercise1-git.markdown

 5. Now, a snapshot of `exercise-1/README.txt` is present with the so-called staging-area of the git repository.
 Use `git commit` to commit this snapshot.
 Make sure that your commit includes a meaningful commit message!
 Use `git status` once again to verify that your commit was successful.
 6. Push your current commits to your online github repository using `git push`.
 Visit your github repository through your browser and verify that your commits have gone through.
 Hint: this assumes that you have successfully completed the git and github setup - please see Gaurav if you have trouble with this part!

 7. Return to the terminal, and within the `exercise-1` folder, create a file called `one-liner.txt` and write your favorite one-liner into this document.
-Follow the workflow above to add, commit, and push this to your github repo.
+Follow the workflow to add, commit, and push this to your github repo.
 Hint: Gaurav appreciates a good pun, especially if they relate to computing, ecology, or evolution.

 8. Go back to `exercise-1/README.txt` and in this document add some text to this document.
 This can be anything you like- if you're out of ideas, tell me about your favorite restaurant in Westwood.
 Once this is saved, go through the same workflow to add, commit, and push your new changes to this file.